 Address: Oudezijds Achterburgwal 60h, 1012 DP Amsterdam.

 Forget the cannabis coffee shops, Amsterdam’s brunch scene hits the spot for me.
 From clean eating to boozy brunchin’ the city has so many cool and quirky spots for coffee, breakfast and lunch.
-We were only able to fit in 3 brunches (all of which were amazing), but click here to see a list of some hotspots.
+We were only able to fit in 3 brunches (all of which were amazing), but you can find more hotspots here.

 P.S.
 If you like eggs, check out Omelegg.
 Despite the 30-minute queue on the side of the street in the freezing cold while we waited for a table, the omelette was the best I’ve ever had!
 I’d definitely go there again.